-choice.
+Finally, to explore the role of mismatch between private school curricula and state exams, columns (5) and (6) of Table 9 report estimates from 2SLS models that interact LSP participation with the share of students at a school receiving LSP vouchers.
+The voucher share is jackknifed to remove the influence of a student's own enrollment choice.
 The average voucher enrollment share above the median of this measure is 0.42.
 This implies that some participating private schools administer tests to a large fraction of their students and therefore have a strong incentive to tailor instruction to state exam content.
 Results here show that if anything, schools serving more voucher students appear to generate larger achievement losses.
 The estimates are negative for schools both above and below the median voucher share, with slightly more negative math and social studies effects for schools above the median.
 Together, the results in Table 9 provide no evidence that either lack of experience with the LSP or temporary problems due to the statewide expansion are responsible for the program's negative effects.

-B. School Switching and Disruption Effects
+5.2 School Switching and Disruption Effects

 LSP participants switch from public schools to private schools.
 School switching may account for the negative effects of LSP vouchers if moving between schools disrupts student learning.
 Yet, this explanation is implausible for two reasons.
 First, the disruptive effects of school switching are typically estimated to be small.
-For example, Hanushek, Kain, and Rivkin (2004) estimate that switching reduces math achievement by roughly 0.03σ on average.
-Second, school switching is a feature of all lottery-based evaluations of school choice programs, and many of these studies (including the other voucher programs in Table 8) show zero or positive effects in the first post-lottery year (Abdulkadiroğlu et al. 2011; Cullen, Jacob, and Levitt 2006; Howell and Peterson 2002; Wolf et al. 2010).
+For example, Hanushek et al. (2004) estimate that switching reduces math achievement by roughly 0.03σ on average.
+Second, school switching is a feature of all lottery-based evaluations of school choice programs, and many of these studies (including the other voucher programs in Table 8) show zero or positive effects in the first post-lottery year (Abdulkadiroğlu et al., 2011; Cullen et al., 2006; Howell and Peterson, 2002; Wolf et al., 2010).
 School switching alone is therefore insufficient to explain negative voucher impacts.

-C. Public School Fallbacks
+5.3 Public School Fallbacks

 Lottery-based estimates capture causal effects of LSP participation relative to the schools that applicants would otherwise attend.
-Recent research demonstrates that some public charter schools in New Orleans generate very large test score gains (Abdulkadiroğlu et al. 2016).
+Recent research demonstrates that some public charter schools in New Orleans generate very large test score gains (Abdulkadiroğlu et al., 2015).
 If voucher lottery losers attend these or other high-performing schools, the negative effects of LSP participation may be due to high scores in public school fallbacks rather than low performance at private schools.
 To some extent this issue is addressed by the distributional estimates in Figure 3, which show that mean untreated scores for compliers are below mean scores in the New Orleans RSD.
 This indicates that complier scores are not especially high at fallback public schools.
-Nevertheless, a complete interpretation of LSP effects requires understanding the mix of schools that define the voucher complier counterfactual.
+Nevertheless, a proper interpretation of LSP effects requires understanding the mix of schools that define the voucher complier counterfactual.